 Most people could do without remembering unnatural passwords with numbers and special characters or cumbersome second-factor authentication schemes, such as responding to emails or entering one-time passwords.

-Face recognition technology has the potential of providing frictionless, convenient and faster sign-ins.
+Face recognition technology has the potential to provide frictionless, convenient and faster sign-ins.
 As a result, bank customers wouldn’t have to remember or enter anything and only show their faces to the camera.

 Many national banks in the USA, such as Bank of America, Chase, Citibank and Wells Fargo, have already implemented face recognition mobile banking apps.
 Still, there are plenty of opportunities to promote and develop new projects since banks worldwide are yet to adopt the technology.